 10. Encourage employee engagement

 Build on your employees!
 Your employees should be your brand cheerleaders.
-If they’re active on LinkedIn, not only will they be included in your page’s employee list, but they can also share out your content to their own network.
+If they’re active on LinkedIn, not only will they be included in your page’s employee list, but they can also share your content to their own network.

 Everybody who works for you should have their own LinkedIn profile.
 Encourage them to do so.
 Heck, let them use company time to do so, within reason.
 It’s a win-win situation for both of you.
 Any visitors to your Company Page could help build their following, and you can leverage their profiles to showcase superstar employees.